 Challenges are your best friend

 The hardest part of the job is excelling under special conditions.
 Sometimes you’ll have an easy client.
 But if you wanted easy, you picked the wrong profession!
 From the aforementioned hoarders to small children in family homes—you must handle it all.
 Those who don’t have a certification likely haven’t been exposed to the most difficult cases.
 After all, how could they?
 Apprenticing means you’ll only see cases that the professional you’re shadowing handles.

-Professional organizing courses prepared you with the most challenging and extreme case studies.
+Professional organizing courses prepare you with the most challenging and extreme case studies.
 Clients may not always intend to be difficult.
 But developing perseverance and an aptitude for handling tricky cases is invaluable.
-Half of this can be taught, and half you must learn on your own.
+However, only half of this can be taught, and the other half you must learn on your own.